-- governors' panel.
-It will then proceed in the complainant's absence on the basis of written submissions from both parties. - 40.
-A suitable venue must be provided for the meeting which includes separate waiting areas for the two parties and refreshments for all involved. - 41.
-At least ten school days before the meeting, the clerk to the governing body, or the minute clerk for the hearing, will: - confirm and notify the complainant of the date, time and venue of the meeting, ensuring (except where paragraph 39 applies) that the dates are convenient to all parties and that the venue and proceedings are accessible; - request copies from both parties of any further written material to be submitted to the panel at least five school days before the meeting; - request that both parties provide names of any witnesses to be called and the nature of the evidence which they will be providing, at least five days in advance of the meeting.
+A suitable venue must be provided for the meeting which includes separate waiting areas for the two parties and refreshments for all involved.

+At least ten school days before the meeting, the clerk to the governing body, or the minute clerk for the hearing, will:

+- confirm and notify the complainant of the date, time and venue of the meeting, and that the venue and proceedings are accessible - request copies from both parties of any further written material to be submitted to the panel at least five school days before the meeting request that both parties provide names of any witnesses to be called and the nature of the evidence which they will be providing, at least five days in advance of the meeting.
 The panel has the discretion not to admit a witness if they do not consider their evidence to be relevant to the complaint.
-Any written material will be circulated to all parties at least 10 school days before the date of the meeting. - 42.
+Any written material will be circulated to all parties at least five school days before the date of the meeting

 The complainant may bring someone with them to the panel meeting to provide support.
 This can be a relative or friend.
 Generally, we do not encourage either party to bring legal representatives to the committee meeting.
-However, there may be occasions when legal representation is appropriate. - 43.
+However, there may be occasions when legal representation is appropriate.

 If a school employee is called as a witness in a complaints meeting, they may wish to be supported by a representative of their trade union.
-Any such representative will be present in a supportive capacity only and will not be allowed to speak on the member of staff's behalf. - 44.
+Any such representative will be present in a supportive capacity only and will not be allowed to speak on the member of staff's behalf.

 Minutes of the meeting will be taken by the clerk to the governing body, or a minute clerk appointed specifically for the hearing by the governors' panel.